MagicBeanzz/Valorant-Skirmish-Underground-ToS/TERMS_OF_SERVICE.md

 ### 4.1 Account Creation
 To use SkirmishBot, you must:
-- Link your Discord account to our Service
+- Link your Discord account to our Service using Valotracker
 - Provide accurate and complete registration information
 - Maintain the security of your account credentials
 - Notify us immediately of any unauthorized access